loda-lang/loda-programs/programs/oeis/list3.md

 * [A311807](http://oeis.org/A311807) ([L13 program](311/A311807.asm)): Coordination sequence Gal.3.12.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311816](http://oeis.org/A311816) ([L11 program](311/A311816.asm)): Coordination sequence Gal.5.95.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311843](http://oeis.org/A311843) ([L32 program](311/A311843.asm)): Coordination sequence Gal.4.38.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311914](http://oeis.org/A311914) ([L80 program](311/A311914.asm)): Coordination sequence Gal.4.58.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312065](http://oeis.org/A312065) ([L25 program](312/A312065.asm)): Coordination sequence Gal.3.10.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312140](http://oeis.org/A312140) ([L26 program](312/A312140.asm)): Coordination sequence Gal.4.41.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312143](http://oeis.org/A312143) ([L23 program](312/A312143.asm)): Coordination sequence Gal.5.55.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.